moonshot-nagayama-pj/public-documents/timing-regimes/timing-regimes-in-quantum-networks.md

 Some of these can only be achieved using high-quality hardware, while others are software tasks.
 Detailed analysis of these regimes will affect core software design in each network node type.

-# Interferometric Stabilization (A) and Photon Wave Packet Overlap (B) timing regimes
+# A. Interferometric Stabilization

 Entanglement distribution in quantum networks is performed by entanglement swapping (ES) on photonic qubits.
 Central to photonic ES is the Hong-Ou-Mandel (HOM) interference [1,2], regardless of the photonic qubit encoding or of the particular protocol implementing photonic ES.
-We begin by giving a brief overview of this effect, and discuss how interferometric stabilization (A) and photon wave packet overlap (B) timing regimes rely on it.
+We begin by introducing the notation used, giving a brief overview of the effect, as well as discussing how to quantify the effect.
+We then continue with a discussion of the requirements that must be satisfied in order to observe the effect.

+## A.1.
+Hong-Ou-Mandel interference

-Consider two photons incident on a beamsplitter (BS) with reflectivity $\eta$.
+Consider two photons incident on a beamsplitter (BS) with reflectivity $r$.
 We label the input modes $a$ and $b$.
 The output modes of the BS are labelled with $a$ and $b$ as well, with the understanding that output mode $a$ corresponds to the input mode $a$ being transmitted.
 Similarly for output mode $b$, as shown in the Figure below.